regen-network/regen-ledger/docs/commands/regen_tx_gov_submit-proposal.md

 Proposal title, description, type and deposit can be given directly or through a proposal JSON file.

 Example:
-$ regen tx gov submit-proposal --proposal="path/to/proposal.json" --from mykey
+$ <appd> tx gov submit-proposal --proposal="path/to/proposal.json" --from mykey

 Where proposal.json contains: